catseye/NaNoGenLab/advanced-spoonerizer/README.md

 ---------

 *   Python 2.7.6 (probably works with older versions too)
-*   The `gutenberg.py` module from [gutenizer](https://github.com/okfn/gutenizer/)
-*   A novel from Gutenberg, or other text
+*   A novel from Gutenberg, or other text that begins with `CHAPTER`
 *   `/usr/share/dict/words`

 Method
 ------

 *   Read all the sentences from the text, arranged into sentences.
+*   In each sentence, find all clauses.
-*   In each sentence, enumerate all pairings of words.
+*   In each clause, enumerate all pairings of words.
 *   For each pairing, try swapping the initial consonant clusters.
+    Assign each pairing a SchoonerSpore[tm] based on:
+    *   whether one or both of the new words are dictionary words
+    *   the distance the words are from each other
-    Give each pairing a score based on whether one or both are dictionary words (in which case make the score exceedingly high) and the lengths of the words and the number of unique letters involved.
+    *   the lengths of the words and the consonant clusters
+    *   the number of unique letters involved.
-*   Swap the consonant clusters on the highest-scoring pairing and output the sentence.
+*   Swap the consonant clusters on the highest-scoring pairing and output the clause.

 Observations
 ------------